-- Indicating how Timeout proposes to deal with the matter, and where an internal investigation is to take place, giving an estimate of how long it will take to provide a full response. - Indicating whether further investigations will take place and if not, why not.
+- •• indicating how Timeout proposes to deal with the matter, and where an internal investigation is to take place giving an estimate of how long it will take to provide a full response - •• indicating whether further investigations will take place and if not, why not

 Appendix 1 provides details of the role of the investigating manager.

-Any internal investigation should take no longer than six weeks to complete from the date of receipt of original disclosure.
-If an extension of time is required, notification will be given no later than 5 working days.
+Any internal investigation should take no longer than six weeks to complete from the date of receipt of original disclosure if an extension in time is required notification will be given no later than 5 working days.
 As part of the investigation, the investigation manager will decide:

-- Whether disciplinary action is to be taken against any employee. - Whether changes should be recommended to school procedure. - Whether any other action should be recommended. - These will be detailed in a final report.
+- •• whether disciplinary action be taken against any employee - whether changes should be recommended to school procedure - •• whether any other action should be recommended - These will be detailed in a final report

-The investigating manager will send a copy of the final report, including recommendations, to the Director of Education who will consider the recommendations and determine what action, if any, to take.
+The investigating manager will send a copy of the final report, including recommendations, to the Head of Education who will consider the recommendations and determine what action, if any, to take.
 The investigating manager will also give a response in writing to the employee who made the disclosure as soon as possible after the completion of the investigation.
-This response will include the outcome of the investigation and what action, if any, is to be taken.
-Although precise details may not be given where there are legal constraints, or it would infringe a duty of confidence owed by us to someone else or where there are business reasons for not doing so.
+This response will include the outcome of the investigation and what action, if any, is to be taken, although precise details may not be given where there are legal constraints, or it would infringe a duty of confidence owed by us to someone else or where there are business reasons for not doing so.